YourMatt/dyspro-backup-manager/README.md

 `dysprobackupmanage` command will allow management of the backup schedules and logs.

 ### dysprobackupmanage
+Manage all backup operations.
+None of this is necessary for the `dysprobackup` command to work as long as all data are available within the database.
+This does include some niceties by validating that connections can be made and that all paths exist.

 `dysprobackupmanage -h`
 View help file for full list of options.

 #### Manage Servers
+Manage server connections that backup operations can be assigned against.

 `dysprobackupmanage servers -h`
 View help file for server operations.